open-telemetry/semantic-conventions/docs/http/http-metrics.md

 HTTP method names are case-sensitive and `http.request.method` attribute value MUST match a known HTTP method name exactly.
 Instrumentations for specific web frameworks that consider HTTP methods to be case insensitive, SHOULD populate a canonical equivalent.
 Tracing instrumentations that do so, MUST also set `http.request.method_original` to the original value.

-**[4]:** The `url.template` MUST have low cardinality.
-It is not usually available on HTTP clients, but may be known by the application or specialized HTTP instrumentation.

 `http.request.method` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.